Jonathan Schoop Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to lead MLB.
+- The pitching staff for the Twins has a collective 9.5 K/9, the first-best in the league.

 - The Twins have a 3.56 team ERA that ranks third across all league pitching staffs.

-- Twins pitchers combine to give up 67 home runs (one per game), the second-fewest in the league.
+- Twins pitchers combine to allow the second-fewest home runs in baseball (70 total, one per game).

-- His last appearance came on Saturday against the Toronto Blue Jays, when the righty threw six innings, surrendering three earned runs while giving up six hits.
+- His most recent time out was on Sunday against the Toronto Blue Jays, when the righty went 4 2/3 innings, surrendering four earned runs while giving up six hits.

+- The 25-year-old has an ERA of 4.70, with 8.7 strikeouts per nine innings, in nine games this season.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.